13 Shopify Competitors And Alternatives In 2025

 FastSpring integrates well with popular third-party tools like WordPress, Zapier, Mailchimp, Nalpeiron, Google Ads, and more.

 Unlike Stripe, the company doesn’t charge you for every added feature.
-Instead, it works on a revenue-sharing model where fees depend on the transaction type and the volume of business.
-It usually ranges between 6 and 8 percent of the total transaction’s value.
+Instead, it operates on a revenue-sharing model in which fees depend on the transaction type and the volume of business.
+It usually ranges from 6 to 8 percent of the total transaction value.
 You can contact them directly and negotiate the price with their sales team.

 6. PrestaShop